BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Game.TableInfoCommand.md

       }
     },
     "PotsAmount": {
-      "type": "array",
+      "description": "All the pots on the table.
+Usually only one, but can have more if some players are all-in.", "type": "array",
       "items": {
         "type": "int"
       }
     },
     "Seats": {
-      "type": "array",
+      "description": "The information about every seats around the table", "type": "array",
       "items": {
         "type": "BluffinMuffin.Protocol.DataTypes.SeatInfo",